Cut emissions quickly to save lives, scientists warn in a new U.N. report

 A cheat-sheet for world leaders to tackle climate change

-Over the last two years, hundreds of scientists working for the U.N's Intergovernmental Panel on Climate Change (IPCC) have published 3 sprawling reports that highlighted the disproportionate effects of climate change on poor people, the need to cut emissions rapidly and the policy options available for doing so.
+Over the last two years, hundreds of scientists working for the U.N.'s Intergovernmental Panel on Climate Change (IPCC) have published three sprawling reports that highlighted the disproportionate effects of climate change on poor people, the need to cut emissions rapidly and the policy options available for doing so.
 Each of those documents ran hundreds of pages long.

 This latest report is the slim summary of all that work: a cheat-sheet for policymakers who face increasing pressure to address global warming.